 In particular, the Regions plan the school network, based on provincial plans, establish the school calendar, allocate the funds to non-state schools and are responsible of guaranteeing the right to study at university level.

-Through the State/Regions Conference (Conferenza Stato/Regioni), the Regions work closely with the Ministry of Education and merit and the Ministry of Labour that define the minimum national standards for the education system and the vocational education and training system.
+Through the State/Regions Conference (Conferenza Stato/Regioni), the Regions work closely with the Ministry of Education and merit and the Ministry of Labour that define the minimum national standards for the education system and the regional vocational education and training system.